msnidal/attercop/README.md

 $ attercop --help
 usage: attercop [-h] [--num-prompts NUM_PROMPTS] [--temperature TEMPERATURE] [--max-tokens MAX_TOKENS] [--model MODEL] prompt

 Generate a command or chain of commands to perform a task.
+Once generated, you can cycle through commandss with tab, accept a command with enter or y, copy to the clipboard with c, or quit with q.

 positional arguments:
   prompt                The English-language prompt to use for the GPT completion.